-On a windy and soon-to-be very smoky Thursday, Robert and I inched our way along the choked and heaving LA freeways to the Spanish embassy to pick up our official residence visas.
+On a windy and soon-to-be very smoky Thursday, Robert and I inched our way along the choked and heaving LA freeways to the Spanish consulate to pick up our official residence visas.

 There will be more paperwork to complete the process once we arrive in Madrid, but the heavy lifting is finished for now.